prathik-k/Air-traffic-projection/team05final/README.txt

 EXECUTION
 =========

-Now you can start the server by running the following command: "export FLASK_APP=server.py flask run" in aterminal.
-If everything went find you should be able to access the platform at your local address: "http://127.0.0.1:5000/".
+Now you can start the server by running the following command: "export FLASK_APP=server.py flask run" in a terminal.
+If everything went fine you should be able to access the platform at your local address: "http://127.0.0.1:5000/".

 Again, to aid the grading of the project, we have temporarily hosted the project on the website prediction.godeau.xyz